 Some people may not want to ban phones at all and believe that phones can be used as just another resource for the classroom.

 “The first couple of years when cell phones first came out, it was a big distraction,” said math teacher Ms. Upsher.
 “It was a struggle finding the balance of letting them have and not letting them have it.”

-“I try to find games, activities where students can use their cell phones for the learning aspect of it.” said Ms.Upsher
+“I try to find games, activities where students can use their cell phones for the learning aspect of it,” said Ms.Upsher

-Just like the people that use them, cell phones are very complicated objects that shouldn’t be considered inherently good or evil.
+Just like the people who use them, cell phones are very complicated objects that shouldn’t be considered inherently good or evil.
 They’re more like a tool that is only as good as what people use it for.